 Vestibules.
 These rainfly extensions offer sheltered storage for boots and other gear.
 An oversized floor area would offer the same advantage, but it would also create a heavier tent.
 Most tents have vestibules and their size is included in the specs.
 Bigger is better, but cavernous vestibules can add weight and cost.

-Tent Setup: Before heading out to the wilderness, set up your tent at home the first time.
-A freestanding tent means the tent can stand without the use of stakes, which speeds setup and makes a tent easy to reposition—just lift and move it to a new spot.
+Freestanding design: This simply means the tent can stand without the use of stakes, which speeds setup and makes a tent easy to reposition—just lift and move it to a new spot.
 Most tents are freestanding for this reason, though non-freestanding tents can be lighter because the pole structure doesn’t have to be as robust.

 Pole clips: Poles connect to tent canopies via clips, sleeves or a combination of the two.
 Pole sleeves’ fabric tension provides a stronger pitch, but threading poles through them can be a challenge.
 Pole clips are lighter and easier to attach.
 They also allow more airflow underneath the rainfly, which reduces condensation.